-- 4.1 If a student has not been awarded a degree or is eligible to choose not to be classified using the compensation rule under 3.1.4, they will normally be entitled to resubmit any failed assessment(s) within the failed course(s) on one occasion only, in accordance with the General Academic Regulations for Postgraduate Students. - 4.2 Where an assessment is failed and re-taken, the overall grade for the course for which the resit assessment was taken will be capped at Pass for the purposes of calculating the final degree classification.
+- 4.1 If a student has not been awarded a degree they will normally be entitled to resubmit any failed assessment(s) within the failed course(s) on one occasion only, in accordance with the General Academic Regulations for Postgraduate Students. - 42 Where an assessment is failed and re-taken, the overall grade for the course for which the resit assessment was taken will be capped at Pass for the purposes of calculating the final degree classification.
 Both the original fail mark and grade and the new mark achieved at resit will be shown on the transcript.
-Where an assessment is deferred and it is taken as a first attempt, the grade will not be capped. - 4.3 To be eligible for an award the following students need to resubmit failed assessment(s) or resit a failed exam(s): - 4.3.1 Students with any Bad Fail marks (see rule 4.4 below) - 4.3.2 Students who fail any course denoted as "critical to assessment" and requiring a pass mark as determined by the Departmental local rules - 4.3.3 Students with either one unit or two half units at Fail who do not satisfy the compensation rules at 3.1.3 above - 4.3.4 Students with more than one unit or two half units at Fail - 4.3.5 Students with a deferred assessment the grade will only be capped if the assessment is not a first attempt - 4.4 Where an assessment is re-taken as a result of receiving a Bad Fail mark, the overall grade for the course for which the resit assessment is taken will be capped at Pass in accordance with 4.2 above.
+Where an assessment is deferred and it is taken as a first attempt, the grade will not be capped. - 4.3 To be eligible for an award the following students need to resubmit failed assessment(s) or resit a failed exam(s): - 4.3.1 Students with any Bad Fail marks (see rule 4.4 below) - 4.32 Students who fail any course denoted as "critical to assessment" and requiring a pass mark as determined by the Departmental local rules2 - 4.33 Students with either one unit or two half units at Fail who do not satisfy the compensation rules at 3.1.3 above - 4.3.4 Students with more than one unit or two half units at Fail - 4.35 Students with a deferred assessment the grade will only be capped if the assessment is not a first attempt - 44 Where an assessment is re-taken as a result of receiving a Bad Fail mark, the overall grade for the course for which the resit assessment is taken will be capped at Pass in accordance with 4.2 above.
 Additionally, a resit as a result of a Bad Fail mark will result in a drop in the overall award classification where a Distinction or a Merit would otherwise have been awarded.
 It will have no further impact where a Pass is to be awarded.
 In cases where a student is required to resit more than one Bad Fail, only one drop in the overall degree classification will be applied.
 Where a student receives a Bad Fail mark in their second and final attempt at a course they cannot be awarded the degree subject to the application of section 6 below.